About the SPARKies tech awards

 The SPARKies Awards – the best in tech in the west!

 The format of the awards goes something like this: (i) 100s of nominations are submitted in 15 (or so) categories, (ii) a select group of 30 judges go through the nomination and score them, (iii) a shortlist is then produced (and published), (iv) the judges then vote based on the shortlist, (v) we announce the winners at a sell-out Awards Party/Ceremony somewhere fun (the event was held at Komedia in Bath for the first 2 years and was last held in the Bierkeller in Bristol).
-It returns to Komedia in June in 2017.
+It returns to Motion in June 2018.

 The 2016 SPARKies Awards Party took place in February during the Bath and Bristol Digital Festival.
 To embrace the fact that The SPARKies are about celebrating the best in tech in Bristol and Bath, the Awards Party venue will alternate between Bath and Bristol.
 So, that means Bath in 2014, Bristol in 2016, Bath in 2017, etc…